Islands (The Band album): Release

 The album art of Islands was designed by Bob Cato and depicts the five band members' profiles set against a coastal sunset.
-Some have noted a correlation between the album's title of Islands and the state of the Band at the time of its release, with Aaron stating: "…the group had drifted apart, each member isolated on his own emotional island.
+Some have described a correlation between the album's title of Islands and the state of the Band at the time of its release, with Aaron stating: "…the group had drifted apart, each member isolated on his own emotional island.
 Or, perhaps more accurately, Robertson, who wanted the group to stop performing, was on one island and the others were on another."
-In his review of the album for Rolling Stone, Greil Marcus also noted a correlation between the album's title and their then-recent farewell concert as well as the growing number of side projects being held by members of the group at the time, stating these facets all added up to the implication that Islands would be the Band's "last word".
+In his review of the album for Rolling Stone, Greil Marcus also suggested a correlation between the album's title and their then-recent farewell concert as well as the growing number of side projects being held by members of the group at the time, stating these facets all added up to the implication that Islands would be the Band's "last word".

 Upon release, Islands was a commercial failure, stalling at number 64 in the US, the lowest placement of any of the band's Capitol albums.
-While "Georgia in My Mind" was released as a single in tandem with Carter's 1976 presidential campaign (and months before the release of Islands), no singles were released in promotion of the album itself.
+While "Georgia on My Mind" was released as a single in tandem with the 1976 presidential campaign of Jimmy Carter (and months before the release of Islands), no singles were released in promotion of the album itself.

 In later years, Robertson lamented Capitol's decision to market the record as the band's next studio album, instead of a "record of B-sides and outtakes".
 In the liner notes of the Islands CD reissue, Robertson went as far as to state that Islands "wasn't an album" and instead was a release simply meant to fulfill the band's contract.
 Bowman himself compares the album to outtakes compilations such as the Who's Odds and Sods and Jefferson Airplane's Early Flight (both 1974).